 So you’ve decided to take on the messy mayhem of bun making with kids?
 Give yourself a pat on the back!
 It will take a few hours and be extremely messy but the results are totally worth it!

 About a year ago the lovely librarian in our local library offered us a CD of nursery rhymes which they were about to throw away.
 Naive 2017 Catherine thought ‘why not?
 It’ll be nice to have some nursery rhymes while we drive’.

-It’s been a year since then.
-I’ve had the radio on in my car and I’ve now heard the Current Bun song 67,352 times.
+It’s now been a year since I’ve had the radio on in my car and I’ve heard the Current Bun song 67,352 times.

 As I say these do require a bit more effort but they taste amazing and have been described as ‘a little bite of heaven’!

 - 500g strong white flour

 - 4 tablespoons sugar

 For the crosses;